 A modern blacksmith generally works with mild steel.
 I can also work with wrought iron for restoration projects.
-Other materials can also be incorporated into a design to add colour, texture, contrast, reflect light/images or to help the function of the piece.
-Other materials include coloured and plain glass, wood, stone, mozaic tiling, copper, stainless steel, brass and bronze.
+Other materials can be incorporated into a design to add colour, texture, contrast, reflect light/images or to help the function of the piece.
+Other materials include coloured and plain glass, wood, stone, mosaic tiling, copper, stainless steel, brass and bronze.

 Upsetting - squashing down the bar to add more material for the feathers